ChrisPenner/ChrisPenner.github.io/site/posts/type-tac-toe.md

 playO (coordVal -> x, coordVal -> y) (Board b)
       = Board $ overTrip y (overTrip x (const O)) b

-game = newBoard
+game :: Board ('Cons 'A 'A 'O ('Cons 'A 'B 'X 'Empty)) PieceT game = newBoard
      & playX (A', B')
      & playO (A', A')
 ```

+That last type there is a doozy!
+The type actually includes the entire game
+board, and it'll only grow as we add moves!
+This exposes some issues with using
+this approach for a real-life tic-tac-toe game.
+Not only are the types unwieldy if
+you ever need to specify them, but the type is actually so well
+defined that we can't really write a function to use user input!

+Give it a try if you don't believe me, we'd want something along the lines of
+`String -> Board b PieceT -> Board ?
+PieceT` where we parse the string into a
+move.
+It's really tough to decide what would go into the `?` though, we can't
+give it a type because we don't know what the Coords will be until after we've
+already parsed the string!
+This is the sort of thing that's sometimes possible
+in Idris' dependent types, but is pretty tricky in Haskell.
+Here you can see
+Brian McKenna show how to build a [type-safe
+`printf`](https://www.youtube.com/watch?v=fVBck2Zngjo) in Idris if you're
+interested.

 Thanks for joining me, let me know if you found anything confusing; hope you
 learned something!